Chelsea ends Man City’s quadruple bid, reaches FA Cup final

 LONDON (AP) — Manchester City’s quadruple dream has been extinguished by Chelsea.
-Even more concerning could be the injury to Kevin De Bruyne.
+Even more concerning could be the injury to Kevin De Bruyne for the ongoing pursuit of a treble.

 Chelsea will be back at Wembley Stadium next month for the FA Cup final after a 1-0 victory over City was clinched by Hakim Ziyech on Saturday.